Aldo Garòsci: After Rosselli

-In June 1936 Rosselli and his brother Nello were murdered by Cagoule paramilitaries at Bagnoles-de-l'Orne, west of Paris: evidence later surfaced that the killing was performed under contract from Mussolini.
-Garòsci took on the leadership of the "Giellisti", together with Cianca, Schiavetti, Emilio Lussu and Silvio Trentin, all trying, without very much success, to continue along the path Rosselli had set.
+In June 1937, Carlo Rosselli and his brother Nello were murdered by Cagoule paramilitaries at Bagnoles-de-l'Orne, west of Paris: evidence later surfaced that the killing was performed under contract from Mussolini.
+Garòsci took on the leadership of the "Giellisti", together with Alberto Cianca, Fernando Schiavetti, Emilio Lussu and Silvio Trentin, all trying, without very much success, to continue along the path Carlo Rosselli had set.
 That meant attempting to unite the antifascist revolutionary forces, which in turn involved trying to establish dialogue with "proletarian parties".
 In a decade of intensifying political polarisation, and after his participation in a civil war in which the contribution of Soviet proxies sometimes seemed to be driven more by Stalin's paranoid determination to confront a Trotskyite conspiracy than by any shared interest in defeating fascism, Garòsci's own deep-seated suspicion of communist-authoritarianism precluded meaningful co-operation with parties of the political left, however.

 In French historiography the outbreak of the Second World War is generally set at September 1939, which was when Germany and the Soviet Union invaded Poland, respectively from the west, and from the south and east.
 The French government, partly in response to British pressure, responded very quickly by declaring war on Germany; but on the streets of Paris - even, to a lesser extent for foreign political refugees who had taken refuge in the city - daily life did not change so much.
-A more traumatic development, in May 1940, was the German invasion of France, which culminated in French acknowledgement of military defeat, formalised in a 26 year-old (but "symbolically important") railway wagon near Compiègne on 22 June 1940.
+A more traumatic development, in May 1940, was the German invasion of France, which culminated in French acknowledgement of military defeat, formalised in a 26-year-old (but "symbolically important") railway wagon near Compiègne on 22 June 1940.
 The Mussolini government, having hitherto stood back from becoming involved in the European war, declared war on 10 June 1940, launching its own short-lived invasion of France from the south-east: this was intercepted by French forces and terminated through an armistice formalised on 24 June 1940.
 Nevertheless, Italy was now a belligerent in World War II alongside Germany and the northern half of France, including Paris, where Garòsci and the "Giellisti" had found sanctuary from fascism for the last nine years, was under German military administration.
 Garòsci, with many of the others, now fled to the United States.
 He was, of course, accompanied in New York by Madeleine Bride, though it is unclear whether they actually crossed the Atlantic together.
-In New York Garòsci and Bride kept their distance from the local antifascist community: Garòsci concentrated on producing Italian-language antifascist propaganda for dissemination in Italy and on works of less transient scholarship.
+In New York, Garòsci and Bride kept their distance from the local antifascist community: Garòsci concentrated on producing Italian-language antifascist propaganda for dissemination in Italy and on works of less transient scholarship.